-Powering Up
+Powering Up After an Outage

-When electricity goes out, most of us expect power will be restored within a few hours.
-But when a major storm causes widespread damage, longer outages may result.
-Co-op line crews work long, hard hours to restore service safely to the greatest number of consumers in the shortest time possible.
-Here's what's going on if you find yourself in the dark.
+When the power goes out, we expect it to be restored within a few hours.
+But when a major storm or natural disaster causes widespread damage, extended outages may result.
+Our line crews work long, hard hours to restore service safely to the greatest number of consumers in the shortest time possible.
+Here's what's going on if you find yourself in the dark:

-1 High-Voltage Transmission Lines
+1. High-Voltage Transmission Lines: